 “Reassuring all Californians that calling 911 is safe and the right thing to do when someone’s life is on the line is essential,” Meghan Ralston, harm reduction manager for the Drug Policy Alliance, said.

 She also pointed out that this isn't a get-of-jail-free card.
-Drug dealers and motorists driving under the influence still would face legal ramifications.
+Drug dealers and motorists driving under the influence would still face legal ramifications.

 Banning Therapies to 'Cure' Gay Minors